Best Bible Commentary Series: The Top 50

 International Theological Commentary

-the series values theological diversity in authors which results in inconsistent commentary on OT books; these mildly critical paperback volumes don’t have a wide audience; a few volumes have received positive reviewsSee on
+The ITC series values theological diversity in authors, which results in inconsistent conclusions.
+These mildly critical paperbacks don’t have a broad audience.
+A few volumes have positive reviews.

 Kregel